 Mimic projects The left half is from a magazine, the right half is rendered by the student.

-The UCO Art Faculty, my first semester, 1987.
-Later, in my office.
+Below left: UCO Art Faculty, my first semester, 1987.
+Right: Years later, in my office.

 Retirement from teaching at UCO

 30 years of teaching (21 at UCO) - of being right where I most wanted to be.

 Said in the Graphic Design studio classroom, in response to a student's question: